tardate/LittleArduinoProjects/playground/ATtiny/AnalogComparator/README.md

 * a voltage divider (variable resistor) sets up a threshold reference on AIN1
 * amplified electret signal is fed to AIN0
-  - 10kΩ bias for the electret, AC-coupled input to the OpAmp
+    * 10kΩ bias for the electret, AC-coupled input to the OpAmp
-  - TL072 OpAmp configured as a high gain inverting amplifier
+    * TL072 OpAmp configured as a high gain inverting amplifier
-  - a 100nF cap on AIN0 provides some hold-time for spikey input signals .
+    * a 100nF cap on AIN0 provides some hold-time for spiky input signals .

 ### Rising, Falling, Change Interrupts?